merneo/EliteBook/docs/installation/README.md

 **Purpose:** Complete installation and configuration documentation for Arch Linux on HP EliteBook x360 1030 G2.

+**Usage Modes:** This documentation can be used in three ways:
+1. **AI Knowledge Base** - For AI assistants (Cursor CLI, Claude, ChatGPT) to automatically access system context
+2. **AI Instructions** - Direct instructions for AI assistants on how to help with tasks
+3. **Manual Guide** - Step-by-step command-by-command instructions for manual execution

 ---

 ## Files in This Directory